dolphinotaku/WebView2Samples/README.md

 fire your webView2 always on the `https://example.com` or `https://template/*`<br>
 e.g `webView.Source = new Uri($@"https://template/");`

+## Debug
+Which I didn't implement

+Suggested to append id in URL e.g https://example.com?file=fileId for easy to trace, logging for debug and/or HTTP redirections purpose

 ## Futher

 the user requirements may concern save as, print by right click or tool bar on webView2